History of PlayStation Portable. Part 1. PSP-1000

 Sales Launch

-It all started at 6 a.m. at the Yodobashi Camera store.
-The sales launch was scheduled for 6 a.m., and Ken Kutaragi himself stood at the store's cash register.
+Sales started at 6 a.m. at the Yodobashi Camera store.
+That was the official launch time, and Ken Kutaragi personally stood at the cash register.

 More than a thousand people lined up.
 Right in the middle of the night, they started handing out purchase tickets, but with the condition that if they left the line, the ticket would be forfeited.